MC3D/docker-kubernetes-course-notes/2-installation.md

 12. Check that Docker is working: `$ docker`
 13. Log in to Docker: `$ docker login`

-Once you see Login Succeeded, the setup is complete!
+Once you see `Login Succeeded`, the setup is complete!